catlee/aosa-volume2/raw/mailman/mailman.rst

 handlers were put together into a *pipeline*.
 So, when a message came into the system, Mailman would first determine which pipeline would be used to process it, and then each handler in the pipeline would be called in turn.
-Some handlers would do moderation functions (i.e. "is this person allowed to post to the mailing list?"), others would do modification functions (i.e. "which headers should I remove and add?"), and others would copy the message to other queues.
+Some handlers would do moderation functions (e.g. "is this person allowed to post to the mailing list?"), others would do modification functions (e.g. "which headers should I remove and add?"), and others would copy the message to other queues.
 A few examples of the latter are:

  * A message accepted for posting would be copied to the *archiver* queue at